Health and Wellbeing Hub

 While menopausal brain fog can often be mild an improve with time, there are several things you can do to help ease the symptoms:

-Maternal Mental health / Perinatal mental health (PMH)
+Maternal Mental health and Perinatal mental health (PMH)

 If you, or anyone you know is experiencing Perinatal mental health (PMH) problems we have access to support and further information for you.
 PMH occurs during pregnancy or in the first year following the birth of a child.